 Plot: The world has been under siege for over a year by mysterious nanomachines that turn people into goo the instant contact is made.
 A mech called Devadasy is the only thing that can be used to combat these nanomachines, and the organization called Spirits recruits teenagers to help pilot it.
-A boy named Kei has signed up for Spirits in order to avoid schoolwork, and he soon finds himself in the midst of battle…..And for those that have seen this show, I know I’m omitting a very important aspect of the plot.
+Kei has signed up for Spirits in order to avoid schoolwork, and he soon finds himself in the midst of battle…..And for those that have seen this show, I know I’m omitting a very important aspect of the plot.
 I will get to it, my friends.
 Trust me.

 This is another of those works that I caught onto due to reading THEM anime reviews, and they pretty much hated it.
 Another one-star wonder on their radar.
 So I went into this thinking it would be either rage worthy awful or hilariously awful.